Enhancing Generalizable 6D Pose Tracking of an In-Hand Object with Tactile Sensing: Dataset

 \section{Dataset}

-We build our experiments on hardware including a Xarm7 robot arm, a Robotiq 2F-140 gripper, a third-view RealSense D415 camera, two GelSight tactile sensors mounted on the gripper, and the NOKOV motion capture system used in real scenarios (shown in Figure\ref{fig:dataset_configure}).
+The hardware devices of both synthetic and real-world data capturing systems include a Xarm7 robot arm, a Robotiq 2F-140 gripper, a third-view RealSense D415 camera, and two GelSight\cite{yuan2017gelsight} tactile sensors mounted on the gripper.
+As illustrated in Figure \ref{fig:dataset_configure}, in our real-world scenario, we additionally set up a NOKOV motion capture system to obtain the ground-truth object poses.
 The simulation and real-world settings share similar hardware parameters.